GotWoods/Setame/Readme.md

 - Low Priority: History screen to implement paging/searching

 Applications
-- Can not remove/rename environment if from environment set
 - Remove summary screen
 - Order Environments
 - Duplicate Prevention (in progress)